Office of Diversity Education

 The Office of Diversity Education Offers:

-- Support for historically underrepresented students
+- Support for historically underrepresented students in higher education.

 - Advising for cultural and identity based student organizations.